 Marian obtained her teaching degree in 1952 and later taught school after the family relocated to South Carolina.

-They had three daughters -- Leslie Minerd, Laura Beaulieu and Kelly Varnadore.
+They were the parents of three daughters -- Leslie Minerd, Laura Kathryn Beaulieu and Kelly Varnadore.

 In 1971, leaving his employment as manager of manufacturing for A.O.
 Smith Corporation's Clark Control Division, John and Ted J. Solomon purchased White Printing Co. in Rock Hill, where John became vice president and treasurer.
 The Minerds remained prominent in South Carolina business, civic and charitable life for decades.